JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Window
         - add this!
         - How to show comparison between current and previous period ?
+        - Make rank without a GroupBy field - is there a use case for this?

     - Filters
         - Show value range in fields: Select Total field in dropdown, then it shows that Total values ranges from say 0 to 100, and maybe even some stats like average...
 Only if usecase.